LGBTQ people and military service: Transgender military service

 Like sexual orientation, policies regulating the service of transgender military personnel vary greatly by country.
-Based on data collected by the Hague Centre for Strategic Studies nineteen countries currently allow transgender people to serve in their military.
-They are: Australia, Austria, Belgium, Bolivia, Brazil, Canada, Czech Republic, Denmark, Estonia, Finland, France, Germany, Israel, Netherlands, New Zealand, Norway, Spain, Sweden, and the United Kingdom.
+Based on data collected by the Hague Centre for Strategic Studies, more than 20 countries currently allow transgender people to serve in their military.
+These include Argentina, Australia, Austria, Belgium, Bolivia, Brazil, Canada, Chile, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Israel, Japan, Mexico, the Netherlands, New Zealand, Norway, Portugal, Spain, Sweden, Switzerland, the United Kingdom, Uruguay, Ukraine.

 While the US military's Don't Ask, Don't Tell policy was rescinded in 2011 allowing open service by gay, lesbian, and bisexual service members, transgender people were still barred from entering the US military.
 This ban, which was subsequently removed, was effective via enlistment health screening regulations: "Current or history of psychosexual conditions (302), including but not limited to transsexualism, exhibitionism, transvestism, voyeurism, and other paraphilias."
 Unlike Don't Ask, Don't Tell, this policy was not a law mandated by Congress, but an internal military policy.
 Studies suggest that the propensity of trans individuals to serve in the US military is as much as twice that as cisgender individuals.
 In the Harvard Kennedy School's 2013 National Transgender Discrimination Survey, 20% of transgender respondents reported having served in the armed forces, compared with 10% of cisgender respondents.

 American transgender veterans face institutional hardships, including the provision of medical care while in the armed services and after discharge stemming from their gender identity or expression.
 Transgender veterans may also face additional challenges, such as facing a higher rate of homelessness and home foreclosure, higher rates of losing jobs often directly stemming from their trans identity, and high rates of not being hired for specific jobs because of their gender identity.